Even it Up!

 The 62 richest people in the world own the same wealth as the poorest 3.5 billion people.
 Seven out of ten people in the world live in a country where the gap between rich and poor is worse than thirty years ago.

 Some inequality is necessary to reward talent, skills and a willingness to innovate and take entrepreneurial risk.
 However, today’s extremes of economic inequality undermine growth and progress, and fail to invest in people.
-Due to lack of money and abuse of power, governments and the private sector in general are not succeeding in making growth more inclusive.
+Due to lack of money and abuse of power, governments and the private sector in general are failing in making growth more inclusive.
 Reducing inequality is a key aspiration for the 2030 development agenda, but this requires major changes in national and global tax systems and reforms in public budget policies and practices.
 Our partners in low- and middle-income countries experience a lack of inclusive budgetary processes and little transparent domestic resource mobilization.
 If the $100 billion lost to developing countries due to corporate tax dodging would be used for education, it could pay for all the children going to school four times over.

 Deliberate political and economic choices can lead to less economic inequality, enhanced social justice and better functioning democracies.
 Oxfam helps to hold governments to account, pressure for change, and continue to build lobby, advocacy and influencing capacity of civil society.
-In October 2014, Oxfam launched a global campaign called Even it Up!.
+In October 2014, Oxfam launched a global campaign called Even it Up!
 Within the Even it Up!
 Campaign, Oxfam proposes several key policy solutions:

 - Make governments work for citizens and tackle extreme inequality